mattmcspirit/azurestack/packages/MySQL/readme.md

 In this example, you run a script to deploy a virtual machine to Azure Stack Development Kit using a Resource Manager template.
 Before proceeding, ensure you have [configured PowerShell](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-powershell-configure-admin)

 1. Go to the [MySQL template folder](<DevOpsToolkit.MySQL/DeploymentTemplates>) and grab the mainTemplate.json, saving it to the following location: c:\\templates\\mySQLTemplate.json.
 2. In PowerShell, run the following deployment script.
-Replace *username* and *password* with your username and password.
+Replace *username*, *password* and *mySQlPassword* with your username and password.
 On subsequent uses, increment the value for the *$myNum* parameter to prevent overwriting your deployment.

    ```PowerShell
        # Set Deployment Variables